Get Your Teens Ready For The 100 Deadliest Days Of Summer

 As the weather warms and spring is “bustin’ out all over,” parents of teens need to use this critical window of opportunity to prepare the newest drivers in their families for the “100 Deadliest Days” of summer.

-, stretching from Memorial Day to Labor Day, is marked by a significant increase in the number of automobile accidents involving teen drivers.
-As newly licensed drivers enjoy both increased leisure time and more frequent outings, a spike in
+This period, stretching from Memorial Day to Labor Day, is marked by a significant increase in the number of automobile accidents involving teen drivers.
+As newly licensed drivers enjoy both increased leisure time and more frequent outings, a spike in traffic-related incidents and fatalities occurs.
+As such, parents need to do what they can to make sure that teen drivers are as prepared as possible to navigate the approaching summer months as safely as they can.

 Summer offers teens more free time and less structured schedules, resulting in more time on the road.
 This increased exposure naturally raises the probability of accidents.
 Preparing teens in the spring, when driving conditions are generally safer, can allow them to gain confidence, experience and skills in a controlled manner before they face the challenging summer driving landscape.